Proportional cake-cutting: Recursive halving

-It is possible to prove by induction that every partner playing by the rules is guaranteed a piece with a value of at least 1/n, regardless of what the other partners do.
+It is possible to prove by induction that every partner playing by the rules is guaranteed a piece with a value of at least $\frac{1}{n}$, regardless of what the other partners do.

-Thanks to the divide-and-choose strategy, the number of iterations is only O(log n), in contrast to O(n) in the Last Diminisher procedure.
+Thanks to the divide-and-choose strategy, the number of iterations is only O(log n), in contrast to O(n) in the last diminisher procedure.
 In each iteration, each partner is required to make a single mark.
 Hence, the total number of marks required is O(n log n).

 This algorithm has a randomized version which can be used to reduce the number of marks; see Even-Paz algorithm.

 Selection procedures

-A different approach to cake-cutting is to let every partner draw a certain number of pieces depending on the number of partners, p(n), and give each partner one of his selected pieces, such that the pieces do not overlap.
+A different approach to cake-cutting is to let each of the n partners draw n pieces, and give each partner one of his pieces such that the selected pieces do not overlap.

 As a simple example of a selection procedure, assume the cake is a 1-dimensional interval and that each partner wants to receive a single contiguous interval.
 Use the following protocol: